 Remove the tray from the oven and set aside to cool before transferring the clusters to a airtight container.

-Makes 60 to 80 small clusters
+Makes 60 small clusters or 30 medium clusters.

 Drizzle a little melted white or dark chocolate over the clusters once they are cool.